-I think most people would be best served using a carry on size “travel pack” which is a cross between a backpack and soft-side luggage.
+I think most people would be best served packing light, and using a carry on size “travel pack” which is a cross between a backpack and soft-side luggage.
 Travel packs will often have light weight internal frames to make them easier to carry, handles on the top and side to carry as luggage, and backpack straps and maybe a waist strap that tuck away in case you need to check the bag through.
 I find most travel packs comfortable when carrying less than 10lbs and between 10-20lbs for a few hours.
 More weight for long durations requires a good suspension and an effective hip strap which is somewhat rare on travel packs.

 I typically use a Tom Bihn Synapse-25 Backpack.
 It’s large enough for nearly every trip I have taken, while small enough that it fits under every seat I have used.
 It has never been viewed as “luggage” by transportation operators, so I have always been able to keep it with me.
 Wonderfully designed with just the right amount of organizational features that allow me to find my daily use items without having to “dig” through the bag.
 The laptop cache works brilliantly.
 The new Synik30 updates are tempting.